 "We had a beautiful vintage canoe sitting in storage just waiting to find the right home," Simonpietri says.
 "Immediately upon entering the shared kitchen and dining room and peering up towards the 22 foot ceilings, we knew it would be the perfect 'wow' factor of the main space."

-"Our favorite accessory in the master bedroom is the olive tree," Simonpietri said.
+"Our favorite accessory in the primary bedroom is the olive tree," Simonpietri said.
 "With such a light-filled, open space, we felt it would capitalize on the natural elements while bringing a sense of texture to the modern lines of the room."

 "We wanted a home that was comfortable for all members of the family (little and big) and that felt appropriate for the beach while still being modern and cool," Simonpietri says.